TN Visa for Canadians Our TN Visa Lawyer Experience Can Help You Successfully Obtain Your TN Visa.

 How long is the TN visa good for?
 The TN visa can now be obtained for a maximum period of 3 years upon each application.
 Sometimes this period of time is limited to less than 3 years if it is clear from the application that the applicant's services are needed for less time.

 How do I apply for a TN?
-You can apply for a TN at a port-of-entry, such as a land border, pre-flight clearance, or at an airport in the US after arriving from an international flight.
-On October 1, 2012, the United States Citizenship and Immigration Service (USCIS) began accepting TN visa applications on behalf of Canadians situated outside of the US by mail at the Vermont Service Center (VSC).
-Applying through the VSC requires an additional fee and is more time consuming than applying at a port-of-entry, but it does offer applicants and US employers some benefits and added flexibility.
+You can apply for a TN at a port-of-entry, such as a land border, pre-flight clearance, or at an airport in the United States after arriving from an international flight.
+On October 1, 2012, the United States Citizenship and Immigration Service (USCIS) began accepting TN visa applications on behalf of Canadians situated outside of the United States by mail at the Vermont Service Center (VSC).
+Applying through the VSC requires an additional fee and is more time consuming than applying at a port-of-entry, but it does offer applicants and United States employers some benefits and added flexibility.

 What are some of the benefits related to the recently added mail application option?
 Some of the benefits related to the mail application option are as follows: